-The GCSE is split into three key parts: Christianity, Buddhism and Thematic studies.
-We will look, analytically, at what Christianity and Buddhism believe about:
+The GCSE is split into three key parts: Christianity, Islam and Thematic studies.
+We will look, analytically, at what Christians and Muslims believe about:

 - God

 - The afterlife

 - Humans and how humans should act

-- How they show their faith through celebrations, festivals and worship.
+- How to show faith through celebrations, festivals and worship.

 - Thematic studies cover four topics:

-- Crime and punishment
+- Religion Crime and punishment

 - Religion and life

-- Peace and conflict
+- Religion Peace and conflict

-- The existence of God
+- Relationships and families